Sunday, February 8, 2026

 The Last Storm Moves On

-(After the fall of the warming age)
+(After the fall of the Warming Age)

 When north winds loosed their ancient chain,